Your Perfect Yard

 Fernando Wong, a landscape designer with experience working on The Four Seasons at the Surf Club in Surfside, Florida and the Sculpture Garden at the Institute of Contemporary Art in Miami, insists on LED bulbs wherever possible in your outdoor lighting, “They use 80 percent less electricity and you never have to change the light bulbs,” says Wong.
 “When they first came out we shied away because the light was too harsh, but the technology has caught up and now many nice soft lights are available.”

-With close to 20 years of home remodeling and construction experience, J. Sweet Construction can offer great advice on your landscape design dreams, with honesty and integrity.
+With more than 20 years of custom home building and remodeling experience, J. Sweet Construction can offer great advice on your landscape design dreams, with honesty and integrity.